 Such heightened risks prove that a ransomware attack, if not for financial gain, could potentially escalate into a more sinister form—a killware attack.

-Several red flags that can indicate potential killware attack within the healthcare sector include:
+Several red flags that can indicate a potential killware attack within the healthcare sector include:

 • Sudden changes in medical records